Intrauterine device: Insertion and removal

 Experiences during IUD insertion and removal vary.
-Some patients describe the insertion as intense cramps, some as a pinch, and a small portion of patients report no pain.
+Some patients describe the insertion as intense cramps, as a pinch, and a small portion of patients report no pain.
 The most recent clinical consensus from the American College of Obstetrics and Gynecology (ACOG) states that clinicians should offer options for pain control during IUD insertion to all patients.
 Both medication (pharmacologic) and non-medication options can help treat both pain and/or anxiety that patients may experience during IUD insertion.
 A wide array of medications, including anti-inflammatory drugs (NSAIDs), anxiety medication, numbing gel applied to the surface of the cervix, and numbing injections around the cervix, are safe and effective for use during IUD insertion.
 Lidocaine injections (paracervical block) are underutilized in the United States as an effective method to reduce pain associated with insertion.
+Some practitioners can help patients arrange more complex sedation or use nitrous gas, though this typically requires additional appointments or referral to a specialist.

 Procedure

 During the insertion procedure, the provider will first insert a speculum into the vagina to get a good view of the cervix (the opening to the uterus).
 The provider will then cleanse the cervix.
 Next, the provider will hold the cervix and provide a gentle outward pull with a tool called a tenaculum, which stabilizes the cervix and straightens out entrance of the uterus (which is typically curved at rest).
 This increases ease of insertion and helps with proper placement of the IUD.
 A suction cervical stabilizer can be used in place of the standard tenaculum, and they may reduce pain associated with the insertion procedure.

 The next step of insertion is measurement of the depth of the uterine cavity with a thin uterine sounding (measuring) device.
 The provider will then set the measured uterine depth on the IUD insertion device to ensure proper placement.
 The IUD insertion device will then be inserted through the cervix into the uterus to place the IUD.
 The procedure itself, if uncomplicated, should take no more than five to ten minutes.

 For immediate postpartum insertion, the IUD is inserted following delivery of the placenta.
 After vaginal deliveries, insertions can be done using placental forceps, a longer inserter specialized for postpartum insertions, or manually.
-After cesarean deliveries, the IUD is placed in the uterus with forceps or manually during surgery prior to suturing the uterine incision.
+After cesarean deliveries, the IUD is placed in the uterus with forceps or manually during surgery before suturing the uterine incision.

 Generally, the removal is uncomplicated and reported to be not as painful as the insertion because no instrument is inserted through the cervix.
 For removal, the provider will find the cervix with a speculum and then use ring forceps to grasp the IUD strings in the vaginal cavity and then pull the IUD out.

 Manufacturers and other training facilities can teach IUD placement and removal.